eknery/specialization_endemism_AF/README.md

     1. Tests differences of hypervolume size inside and outside the Atlantic Forest based on a GLS model;
     2. Sets functions to fit multiple evolutionary models and to choose the best-fit model based on the corrected Akaike Information Criterion (AICs);
     3. Retrieve parameter estimates from the best-fit evolutionary model and compare estimates across groups;

-If you find any of these scripts useful, please refer to my [article](https://academic.oup.com/aob/advance-article-abstract/doi/10.1093/aob/mcad029/7033295?redirectedFrom=fulltext)